DenisBytes/CasaJava/README.md

-# CasaJava - Vacation House Booking Website
+# StayInMilan - Booking House Website in Milan

-CasaJava is a Java Spring project that allows users to explore and book vacation houses in Milan.
-The website provides a detailed description of each house, and users can go through a seamless booking process.
-Additionally, the application supports email and Stripe functionalities for enhanced user experience.
+Website where you can book a vacation in a house in Milan.

 ## Getting Started